 “As the ASA has pointed out, these initial rulings are helping to build a clearer picture of how the new rules are applied, following the initial confusion and debate around the regulations.”

-FOODbible has contacted Lidl Northern Ireland and Iceland for further comment.
+FOODbible has contacted Iceland for further comment.

 Iceland was not punished for influencer John Fisher - known online as Big John - promoting various products at a new German Doner Kebab outlet.